redhat-scholars/istio-tutorial/readme.md

 ```
 oc exec -it recommendations-v2-2815683430-xw7qg -c recommendations /bin/bash
 ```
-and then it its misbehave endpoint to set the flag
+and then hit its misbehave endpoint to set the flag
 ```
 curl localhost:8080/misbehave
 ```